 Naturally, with each source of uncertainty you eliminate… and each source hesitation you can adequately address, you make it harder and harder for your prospect to say no.

 Great prospects turn into great customers.
-But mining all of your prospects for these gems is a process.
+But mining all of your prospects for these gems is a long term process.
 It’s one that is built on trust and communication.

-Good sales prospecting questions are critical to this process as they identify opportunities for two parties to come together.
-Use the questions above and you’ll spend more time, talking to higher quality prospects.
+Good sales prospecting with right question are critical to this process as they identify opportunities for two parties to come together.
+Use the open ended sales questions above and you’ll spend more time, talking to higher quality prospects.